abhiramreddyvangala/Python_login_security_system/README.md

-# Python_login_security_system
-A simple Python-based login system that limits failed attempts and blocks access after multiple invalid tries.
-Built to practice basic cybersecurity concepts like brute-force protection and error handling.
+# Python Login Security System

+This is a simple Python project that simulates a login system with basic security features.

+## Features
+- User login with username and password
+- Maximum 3 login attempts
+- Account gets blocked after multiple failed attempts
+- Basic error handling using try-except

+## Purpose
+This project was built to understand:
+- Python functions
+- Exception handling
+- Basic cybersecurity concepts like brute-force attack prevention

+## How to Run
+1. Download the file
+2. Run using Python:
+   python login_system.py

+## Author
+Abhiram Reddy